Rei Momo: Release and promotion

 The album was co-released by Luaka Bop and Sire on 3 October 1989.
-Initially, the album included three more tracks on the cassette tape than the LP: "Loco de Amor", "Good and Evil", and "Office Cowboy".
-All songs are present on the compact disc.
+Three songs, "Loco de Amor", "Good and Evil", and "Office Cowboy" are excluded from the LP.
+All songs are present on the cassette and compact disc editions.
 David Byrne performed "Dirty Old Town" and "Loco de Amor" on Saturday Night Lives Thanksgiving show in 1989.

 Reception

 The album was well-received by critics.
-In a retrospective review for The Guardian, Alexis Petridis wrote "Byrne’s first post-Talking-Heads solo album is a cut above and an underrated joy".
+In a retrospective review for The Guardian, Alexis Petridis wrote "Byrne’s first post-Talking-Heads solo album is a cut above [the multitude of late 80s pop albums dabbling in world music] and an underrated joy".

 Track listing

 All tracks composed by David Byrne; except where indicated.